codacy/docs/README.md

     pip3 --version
     ```

-3. Change to the docs directory and install the requirements for building the static HTML pages using MkDocs:
+3. Install the requirements for building the static HTML pages using MkDocs:

     ```bash
-    cd docs
     pip3 install -r requirements.txt
     ```

-4. Build the static HTML pages and launch a local web server that allows you to easily see the results in as soon as you save any changes:
+4. Build the static HTML pages and launch a local web server that allows you to easily see the generated pages as soon as you make any changes to the Markdown files:

     ```bash
     mkdocs serve
     ```

-## Manually publish to GitHub Pages
+## Manually publishing to GitHub Pages

 A [GitHub workflow](https://github.com/codacy/docs/blob/master/.github/workflows/mkdocs.yml) automatically deploys the generated HTML to GitHub Pages on every push to `master`.